MIDL-Conference/midl-website-2020/pages/papers/wood20.md

         - <a class="toggle_visibility" data-selector=".paper_qa" data-level="3">Show schedule</a>

 <span class="paper_abstract">
-        'Labelling large datasets for training high-capacity neural networks is a major obstacle to      the development of deep learning-based medical imaging applications.
+        Labelling large datasets for training high-capacity neural networks is a major obstacle to      the development of deep learning-based medical imaging applications.
 Here we present a      transformer-based network for magnetic resonance imaging (MRI) radiology report classification which automates this task by assigning image labels on the basis of free-text expert      radiology reports.
 Our model’s performance is comparable to that of an expert radiologist,      and better than that of an expert physician, demonstrating the feasibility of this approach.
-We make code available online for researchers to label their own MRI datasets for medical      imaging applications.'
+We make code available online for researchers to label their own MRI datasets for medical      imaging applications.
         <span class="actions">
   <br/>
   <a class="toggle_visibility" data-level="2">Hide abstract</a></span>